raygun101/MarkupKit/README.md

 See [LMAnchorView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMAnchorView.h) for more information.

-## LMTableView and LMTableViewCell
+## LMTableView, LMTableViewCell, and LMTableViewHeaderFooterView
-The `LMTableView` and `LMTableViewCell` classes facilitate the declaration of table view content in markup. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections.
+`LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections.
 An `LMTableView` instance is configured to use self-sizing cells by default, allowing it to be used as a general-purpose layout device.

-`LMTableViewCell` is a subclass of `UITableViewCell` that provides a vehicle for custom cell content.
-It automatically applies constraints to its content to enable self-sizing behavior.
+`LMTableViewCell` and `LMTableViewHeaderFooterView` are `UITableViewCell` and `UITableViewHeaderFooterView` subclasses, respectively, that provide a vehicle for custom table view content.
+They automatically apply constraints to their content to enable self-sizing behavior.

 MarkupKit also provides extensions to the standard `UITableViewCell` class that allow it to be used in markup.
 This is discussed in more detail in a later section.

 ### Declaration
 `LMTableView` provides two factory methods that are used to construct new table view instances in markup: